Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

 Using Mathics3 from your code
 =============================

-There a various ways you make use of Mathics3 ability to solve equations, or run code which we describe here.
+There are various ways you can make use of Mathics3's ability to solve equations, or run code which we describe here.

 From a shell
 ------------

 Perhaps the least-tightly coupled way is to just call the command-line interpreter in a shell and process its output.

 Here is some POSIX shell code that does this: